 4. Blitzball Champions Set with Soft Grip Handles

-The barrel of the wiffle ball bat has a medium sizing to allow you to get a firm grip.
+The barrel has a medium sizing to allow you to get a firm grip.
 Since the balls don’t have perforations like most standard wiffle balls, you’ll find it difficult to get the ball to curve when you hit it.
 The bat and balls can both withstand heavier hits without denting or splitting, and you can use it in hot or cool weather without worrying about damaging it.

 - Comes with bright coloring